 MLTC Policy 16.06 says it is not a "mistake" just because a plan's assessment now determines a different number of hours than a past assessment.
 A mistake must be a material error that resulted in the higher hours in the prior assessment.

-Aid continuing is required if plan proposed to reduce services and hearing is timely requested, even if the "authorization period" for the services has expired.
+Aid continuing is required if plan proposed to reduce services and Plan Appeal, and then Fair hearing are timely requested, even if the "authorization period" for the services has expired.
 Soc.
 Services Law Sec 365-a, subd.
 8, as amended L. 2014.

 Notice must be specific about the specific change in condition or mistake that occurred.
 See above.